cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-Note the nature of Packed CBOR means that all these allocations can be used for pretty much unlimited purposes by simply defining another table-building tag.
+Note the nature of Packed CBOR means that all these allocations can be used for pretty much unlimited purposes by simply defining another table setup mechanism (media type or table-building tag).

 # Table Setup

-The packing references described in {{sec-packed-cbor}} assume that packing tables have been set up.
+The reference data items described in {{sec-packed-cbor}} assume that packing tables have been set up.

 By default, both tables are empty (zero-length arrays).